getreu/tp-note/docs/source/tpnote--manual.md

 * View and follow hyperlinks in a note file:

   When no graphical environment is available, _Tp-Note_ disables the viewer feature with its internal HTTP server.
-However, in order to follow comfortably hyperlinks in you notes, you can always use _Tp-Note_'s HTML export.
+As a workaround, use _Tp-Note_'s HTML export flag and pipe the result into a text based web browser.

   Install the text based web browser `lynx`: